 Spousal support is not awarded in every divorce.
 If you want spousal support, you are better off negotiating directly for it.
 Do not rely on the judge to issue an order.
 There are numerous factors that the court considers in deciding whether spousal support is warranted or not.

-If you need assistance with an Illinois divorce, contact The Suburban Law Group, LLC, to speak with skilled Arlington Heights divorce attorneys.
+If you need assistance with an Illinois divorce, contact SLG Family Law to speak with skilled Arlington Heights divorce attorneys.

 Chris took good care of me during my case, answered all my questions, and wrapped things up in a timely fashion.
 He gave me peace of mind throughout the process.
 I was very happy with the results, and recommend him to all of my friends.